LimJongYoon/Y.github.io/_posts/2020-07-05-Research on how to direct VR films.md

 ---
-title: Research on how to direct VR films
+title: ［Paper］Research on how to direct VR films
 categories: [Paper]
 comments: true
 ---